christianb93/openstack-labs/roles/neutron_server/README.md

 tenant_network_types - comma-separated list of network types that we make available as project networks, can be emtpy flat_networks - comma-separated list of flat networks that we provide ovs_bridge_mappings - OVS agent bridge mappings, like "physnet:br-phys".
 There needs to be one mapping for each network that we define

+For the following variables, defaults are defined

+network_vlan_ranges - physical networks available for VLAN networks and ranges available for tenant networks

 Dependencies
 ------------